DiSantoz/mobill.js/README.md

 ## Usage

-To beging the random password generator simply click on the red generate password button.
+To begin the random password generator simply click on the red generate password button.
 You will first be prompted with selection the length of your password:

 ![alt text](./assets/images/length.png "Choose the length of your password")